 You wouldn’t think such a wide range of contrasts would work when you’re trying to put together ‘flesh tones’, but when the portrait was complete (and mounted a good distance away from where it will be viewed) it just really worked.
 I guess what I’m trying to say is don’t sweat the small stuff; you’re not looking for perfection with your colour matching!

 Since EasyRGB didn’t have all the particular brands of paint I was looking for, I also did a search online for colour-matching apps that many of the paint manufacturers now have.
 Some are available at a modest fee, but most are free.
 I was able to literally open up my picture on my IPad, enlarge it and then tap each square to find my paint match.

 Once I found a match, I needed somewhere to write it down and record it.
 I made myself an excel spreadsheet with numbered rows and columns to correspond to those I previously added onto the pixelated portrait.
-I sat at my desktop computer using the Ipad to colour-match, while using my computer to record the colour in Excel.
+Sitting at my desktop computer, I used an Ipad to colour-match, while recording the colour in Excel.
 Every time I colour matched a square, I would record it on the spread sheet.

-When I was ready to cut the paint chips, I was able to sort the sheet so that I would know how many pieces of the same colour I would need to complete the portrait.
+When I was ready to cut the paint chips, I duplicated the page.
+Then I was able to sort one of the sheets so that I would know how many pieces of the same colour I would need to complete the portrait.
 The spread sheet also acted as a road map (when unsorted) to place each chip in place for assembly purposes.